tangle-network/dkg-substrate/README.md

 This pallet essentially tracks the information about the current and next authority sets, including the set Ids.
 It does this by implementing the `OneSessionHandler` trait which allows it to receieve both new and queued authority sets when the session changes.

-## pallet-parachain-staking

-This is a custom staking pallet that handles collator selection, This pallet helps the protocol select new collators based on amount staked.
-It also allows for nominators, who back collators by staking their assets, both collators and nominators are rewarded after every session comes to an end.
-Reward for collators and their nominators is dependent on how many points accrued by the collator during the session, these points are gained by successfully authoring blocks.

-This pallet implements the `SessionManager` trait and that way is able to provide the the selected collators as validators to the session pallet.

 ## pallet-dkg-proposals